 Overview

-The Journalism M.A. program is designed to prepare students for professional participation in a number of digital and multimedia news environments, including television, online, mobile, magazine, and newspaper.
-Coursework stresses journalistic values, critical thinking, and storytelling, combined with the digital and technical skills to create content in the context of today’s dynamic and evolving media landscape.
-In consultation with faculty advisors, students are strongly encouraged to develop areas of special interest, and are required to complete an individually produced, in-depth Qualifying Project.
+The Journalism M.A. program is designed to prepare students for professional participation in a wide range of digital and multimedia communication environments, including television, online, data, mobile, social media, magazine, and newspaper.
+Coursework emphasizes journalistic values, critical thinking, and storytelling, combined with the digital and technical skills needed to create content in today’s dynamic and evolving media landscape.
+In consultation with faculty advisors, students are encouraged to develop areas of special interest and pursue electives that support their goals.

 Admission Requirements